wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 >   - ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection
 >   - Data travel over **private** internet

+> [!important]
+> **Question: What is Network security groups?**
+> <br> NSG defines which traffic is allowed and which traffic is blocked.
+It’s a security guard.
+NSG can be attached to A Network interface and A Subnet and can define Inbound and Outbound traffic rules.

 ## Azure Virtual Network